bids-standard/bids-specification/src/99-appendices/06-meg-file-formats.md

 ## CTF

 Each experimental run with a CTF system yields a folder with a `.ds` extension, containing several files.
-The (optional) digitized positions of the head points are usually stored in a separate `.pos` file, not necessarily within the `.ds` folder.
+The OPTIONAL digitized positions of the head points are usually stored in a separate `.pos` file, not necessarily within the `.ds` folder.